Tprice-90/Learning_React/README.md

  of game, moves will be output in an ordered list in the Game components return method.
 -had an issue where squares was undefined, forgot to update calculateWinner in Game components render function to use current rather than this.state

+2022/09/17
+9:30AM

+-move index will be used as a key in the history list, implemented as a button to return to that state
+-stepNumber: 0 is added to the Game components constructor and will be increased based on each turn -jumpTo function will increment the stepNumber, and xIsNext will be refactored to be true when step is an even number
+-handleClick function will include stepNumber which will be updated with history.lengthin the argument this.state.history will be replace with this.state.history.slice() to prevent mutation of the original array, allowing us to go back in time to previous moves -to prevent the Game components render method from rendering the last move, update the current property to be the current state of the stepNumber -at this point the game should be complete, testing now...

+Test
+1.Does the game go back to the start by clicking "Go to game start"?
+  Yes, and moves list remains the same
+2.Does the game go back to previous moves after going to game start?
+  Yes
+3.Do moves history get updated after starting a new game?
+  Yes

+Notes
+-When going back to game start, previous moves remain until a square is selected -React feels similar to Angular but less robust in its functionality, this is to be expected considering it is a Library rather than a framework -Will look more into how state is maintained and handled between components